JSSRDRG/Simplix/README.md

 ### 0.0.2-beta
 * Added window resize region around the window.
 * Bumped Electron to 3.0.6
+* When you close a tab another tab will be set active.

 ### 0.0.1
 * Bumped Electron to 3.0.3